 Children who are diagnosed with type 2 diabetes have blood tests to determine how their liver and kidneys are functioning and urine tests.
 At diagnosis, children who have type 2 diabetes are also tested for other problems, such as high blood pressure, high blood levels of lipids (fats), and fatty liver, because these problems are common among children with type 2 diabetes.
 Other tests are done depending on symptoms.
-For example, children with daytime sleepiness who snore are tested for obstructive sleep apnea and girls who are hairy and have acne or menstrual irregularities are tested for polycystic ovary syndrome.
+For example, children with daytime sleepiness who snore are tested for obstructive sleep apnea and adolescent girls who are hairy and have acne or menstrual irregularities are tested for polycystic ovary syndrome.

 Nothing can be done to prevent type 1 diabetes.